hsuanhauliu/security-webcam/README.md

 - -h: help flag
 - -v: verbose for showing more messages.
-- -j: use config.json in the root directory for configuration.
+- -j: read settings from the specified JSON file.
+See sample-config.json for an example.
 Note that by using this flag, all other flags will be ignored.
 - -t: show time on the recordings.
 True by default.
 - -s: show webcam stream.
 - -o: output path.
 Default to "recordings/" directory.